rockettheme/docs/Docs/wordpress/plugins/rokgallery/rokgallery_administrator.md

 :   1. **Browse** Opens a file browser enabling you to select one or more image files to upload to RokGallery.
 [70%, 15%, se]
     2. **Upload** Initiates the upload process for selected files.
 You'll see the upload status update during upload.
 [70%, 73%, sw]

 1. The **Browse** button opens a file browser enabling you to select one or more image files to upload to RokGallery.
-This is useful if you'd prefer not to click and drag files manually into this popup, or if your browser doesn't support that functionality.
+This is useful if you would prefer not to click and drag files manually into this popup, or if your browser does not support that functionality.

 2. The **Upload** button initiates the upload process for selected files.
 You'll see the upload status update during upload.